Somadevv/Rcalculator/README.md

 # Rcalculator

-Rcalculator is a tool created to help users easily calculate their mining power based on the NFT crypto project [RPLANET](https://rplanet.io)
+Rcalculator is a tool created to help users easily calculate their mining power based on the NFT crypto project [RPLANET](https://rplanet.io), they can also check to the current value of all the elements

-Before this was created, there was no easy way to calculate your earnings per day/week/month, so I created this handy tool to do all of the work for you!
+Before this was created, there was no easy way to calculate your earnings per daily, weekly and monthly, so I created this handy tool to do all the work for you!

 # Table of contents